tpcstld/ctf-writeups/selfhash.md

 1946231125162404815852188L
 ```

-We use the fact that `xor('0', '1') = 0b00000001`, since their ASCII representations differ only in the last bit.
+We use the fact that `'0' xor '1' = 0b00000001`, since their ASCII representations differ only in the last bit.

 ```
 >>> chr(ord('0') ^ ord('0'))